devpatt/theShoppies/README.md

-This project was build in a few hours for the shopify web developer intern challenge for winter 2021 positions
+This quick project was put together rapidly for the Shopify web developer intern challenge for winter 2021 positions